Chartres and the Pistis Sophia

 Common interpretation of this image.

-Top Row – Christ’s Ascension into Heaven flanked by two angels.
+Top Row – Christ’s Ascension or Second Coming, flanked by two angels.

 Middle Row – Angels singing in celebration.